 If you have storm locks on your roof vents, lock them.
 If applicable, refer to the section below on how to disengage any automatic openers before applying the storm locks.

-The last thing you need, after all your careful checks, is for an auto-vent to open in the middle of the storm.
+After all your careful checks, the last thing you need is for an auto-vent to open in the middle of the storm.

-Unscrew the cylinder and engage the storm locks, if you have them (see bullet-pointed instructions below).
+Remove the wax cylinder and engage the storm locks if you have them (see bullet-pointed instructions below).
 Otherwise, tie down the arm of the vent to prevent the hinge from opening.
 The heavier the window (toughened glass), the less likely it is to be forced open by gusts, but tying it down is a good additional measure when you prepare a greenhouse for high wind.

-· If you have a polycarbonate greenhouse, tape the panels to the frame with glazing repair tape to ensure you’re adequately wind-proofing your greenhouse.
+- If you have a polycarbonate greenhouse, tape the panels to the frame with glazing repair tape to ensure you’re adequately wind-proofing your greenhouse.

 Polycarbonate glazing panels are the most vulnerable to wind, being lightweight and flexible.
-Panels have the potential to come loose from the greenhouse frame, or if the whole structure isn’t anchored sufficiently, the entire building is light enough to lift off the ground if wind gets in.
+Panels can come loose from the greenhouse frame, or if the whole structure isn’t anchored sufficiently, the entire building is light enough to lift off the ground if the wind gets in.
 You might want to consider taping the polycarbonate panes onto the frame with a strong adhesive tape such as glazing repair tape.

-· Replace any damaged or missing panes, or use glazing repair tape as a temporary measure when you prepare the greenhouse for storms.
+- Replace any damaged or missing panes, or use glazing repair tape as a temporary measure when you prepare the greenhouse for storms.

-If replacement panes cannot be sourced in sufficient time, cover the exposed areas with a suitable, water resistant material and tape it down securely.
+If replacement panes cannot be sourced in time, cover the exposed areas with suitable, water-resistant material and tape it down securely.

-· Replace any lost or broken glazing clips when you prepare greenhouses for high wind.
+- Replace any lost or broken glazing clips when you prepare greenhouses for high wind.

 Spring clips or W-clips are the most common method for attaching horticultural glass panes to a greenhouse frame.
 They are easily lost and can ping off or snap if exposed to too much pressure.
 It is worth having more clips for each pane than is strictly necessary when dramatic weather conditions are expected.
 We’d recommend keeping a stock of spare clips available.

-It is common practise with small panes of horticultural glass to have them overlapping to cover the entire area.
-Tape down the places where they meet to prevent wind getting in.
+It is common practice to overlap small panes of horticultural glass to cover the entire area.
+Tape down the places where they meet to prevent wind from getting in.

-· Are the glazing seals in good condition when you prepare the greenhouse for storms?
+- Are the glazing seals in good condition when you prepare the greenhouse for storms?

 - Ensure your greenhouse is properly anchored down when wind-proofing your greenhouse.

 Weight down the frame with sandbags or similar; add more anchor points by drilling into the base.

-Do you have any other fixtures in the garden that might be affected by the weather, such as a delipidated shed, a trampoline or rotting trees?
+Do you have any other fixtures in the garden that might be affected by the weather, such as a dilapidated shed, a trampoline or rotting trees?

-Attend to all other potential hazards by weighting them down or moving to sheltered positions.
+Attend to all other potential hazards by weighing them down or moving to sheltered positions.

-Miscellaneous pots, toy or tools should be safely stored in a shed.
+Miscellaneous pots, toys or tools should be safely stored in a shed.

 Remove dead wood from trees and shore up young saplings.

-· Take any precious items out of the greenhouse and bring them inside to prepare the greenhouse for storms.
+- Take any precious items out of the greenhouse and bring them inside to prepare the greenhouse for storms.